natalieagus/50002/docs/Software/m_cacheissues.md

 Cache replacement policy is required in **both** FA cache and NWSA cache (but not DM cache).
 In the event of cache `MISS`, we need to **replace**  `TAG`-`Content` field of the *old* cache line with this *newly requested* one.

-{: new-title}
+{: .new-title}
 > Think!
 >
-> Why do we not need a replacement policy for DM Cache?
+> Why don't we need a replacement policy for DM Cache?

-There are three common cache replacement strategies.
-Usually they're implemented **in hardware**, and carries varying degree of *overhead*.
+There are three common cache replacement strategies: LRR, LRU, and Random.
+They are <span class="orange-bold">primarily</span> implemented **in hardware**.
+This is necessary because cache operations—especially the decision-making around which cache blocks to replace on a cache miss—need to be executed rapidly to maintain high performance Each policy carries varying degree of *overhead*.

 {: .note-title}
 > Overhead